SAP/fundamental-react/README.md

 ## Getting Started

-For an existing react application, follow the steps bellow:
+For an existing react application, follow the steps below:

 1. Install fundamental-react